ak-abhilash/ASL-Recognition-with-Deep-Learning/README.md

 ## Acknowledgments

 This project was inspired by the need to make ASL more accessible and inclusive.
-We thank the creators of the ASL dataset and the supportive machine learning community for providing the tools and resources to make this project possible.
+I thank the creators of the ASL dataset and the supportive machine learning community for providing the tools and resources to make this project possible.